zzzlou/zzzlou.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-**Hi, I'm Zhanzhi.** I am an undergraduate student at NUS School of Computing(SoC), where I am fortunate to be supervised Professor Harold Soh.
+**Hi, I'm Zhanzhi.** I am an undergraduate student at NUS School of Computing(SoC), where I am fortunate to be supervised by Professor Harold Soh.
 My research interest lies in general LLM and embodied AI.